Sections:

 Accessibility Considerations

-Accessible courses are designed in a way that makes them intuitive, easy to navigate, and functional for all students.
-SCU’s Office of Accessible Education website provides information about providing testing accommodations and other accommodations; additionally, they provide specific information for accommodating students with disabilities in online courses.
+Accessible courses are designed in ways that make them intuitive, easy to navigate, and functional for all students.
+SCU’s Office of Accessible Education website includes information about providing various accommodations including for testing; additionally, they provide specific information for accommodating students with disabilities in online courses.

 In addition to consulting with OAE to make your course accessible to all students, Camino and Zoom both offer a number of accessibility features:

-- Camino: There are three built-in design features within Camino to make the platform accessible for students using screen readers.
+• Camino: There are built-in design features within Camino to make the platform accessible for students.

-- Zoom: Zoom is also designed with a number of features that support accessibility.
+• Zoom: This platform is designed with a number of features that support accessibility.
 If you record a Zoom session, you can use the “audio transcript” option to automatically transcribe the audio.
 Zoom can be integrated with closed captioning providers, and you can also upload Zoom recordings to YouTube and use YouTube’s automated captioning feature.

 Universal Design for Learning